gitlabhq/gitlabhq/doc/topics/autodevops/index.md

 care of everything else.
 This makes it easier to start new projects and brings consistency to how applications are set up throughout a company.

-For a demonstration of Auto DevOps, watch the video [GitLab Auto DevOps demo](https://youtu.be/4Uo_QP9rSGM).
+For an introduction to Auto DevOps, watch [AutoDevOps in GitLab 11.0](https://youtu.be/0Tc0YYBxqi4).

 ## Enabled by default